Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Context Construction and Memory

 \subsection{CLAUDE.md Hierarchy and Auto Memory}

 A design principle shapes the memory system: stored context should be inspectable and editable by the user.
 CLAUDE.md files are plain-text Markdown rather than structured configuration or opaque database entries.
-This transparency choice trades expressiveness for auditability: users can read, edit, version-control, and delete any instruction the agent sees~\citep{mindstudio2025memory}.
+This transparency choice trades expressiveness for auditability: users can directly inspect and edit the memory files they control, and project-level memory can be version-controlled alongside the codebase~\citep{anthropic2026memory,mindstudio2025memory}.
 Alternative memory architectures illustrate the trade-off.
 Retrieval-augmented approaches use embedding-based lookup to surface relevant prior context, gaining flexibility at the cost of inspectability: the user cannot easily see or edit what the retrieval system considers relevant.
 Database-backed memory offers structured querying but requires additional infrastructure and is opaque to version control.
-Claude Code's file-based approach makes every instruction the agent sees directly readable, editable, and committable alongside the codebase.
+Claude Code's file-based approach makes these memory surfaces readable and editable, even though other context sources still enter through the system prompt, tools, hooks, MCP servers, and runtime state.
 The system does not use embeddings or a vector similarity index for memory retrieval; instead it uses an LLM-based scan of memory-file headers to select up to five relevant files on demand, surfacing them at file granularity rather than entry granularity.
 Embedding-based systems can retrieve individual entries more selectively, at the cost of inspectability and the infrastructure needed to maintain an index.

 CLAUDE.md files follow a multi-level loading hierarchy.
 The source header (\file{claudemd.ts}) defines four memory types:

 \begin{enumerate}[nosep] \item \textbf{Managed memory} (e.g. \file{/etc/claude-code/CLAUDE.md} on Linux): OS-level policy for all users. \item \textbf{User memory} (\file{\textasciitilde/.claude/CLAUDE.md}): private global instructions. \item \textbf{Project memory} (\file{CLAUDE.md}, \file{.claude/CLAUDE.md}, and \file{.claude/rules/*.md} in project roots): instructions checked into the codebase. \item \textbf{Local memory} (\file{CLAUDE.local.md} in project roots): gitignored, for private project-specific instructions. \end{enumerate}